acloudmovingby/graph-builder-game/README.md

 1. `localhost:3000/tools`.
 This is the more advanced graph editor tool.
 2. `localhost:3000`.
 This was the original iteration which was a 'game' of sorts.
 It only has the most basic tool for editing graphs but as you make them, you discover Easter eggs (i.e. you unlock certain kinds of graphs).

+To run tests: `npm run test`.
+Might need to do `npm install` if it can't find Jest.

 # About

 This was a fun personal project to make a WYSIWYG editor for building [graphs](https://en.wikipedia.org/wiki/Graph_theory).